pravinsk4github/BasicCalculator/README.md

 Technology used - .Net 5 <br/>
 Client Type - Console App <br/>
 Input file - Part of Client project <br/>
-File path - Configured in appsettings.json (located in the bin folder after compilation)
+File path - Configured in appsettings.json (located in the bin folder on compilation)
 --------------------------------------------------------------------------------------------------

 Components